 In case the decision is made in your favour, you will receive a merchant account assigned with a specific ID in the electronic payment system.

-If you are currently running a business or are considering starting one, chances are you’ll want to be able to accept credit and debit cards since they are a preferred payment option for many consumers.
-In order to do so, you’ll need to Contact us to get started immediately..
+If you are currently running a business or are considering starting one, chances are you’ll want to accept credit and debit cards since they are a preferred payment option for many consumers.
+In order to do so, you’ll need to establish a merchant account.
 Quite possibly, you’re not entirely sure what it means and how it fits in the much larger world of payments.
 That’s understandable.
 We’re here to help you sort through the complex and often contradictory information.
-Corefy experts are ready to provide you with all the necessary information and assist in opening a merchant account for your project.
+Corefy experts are ready to provide you with all the necessary information on how to open a high-risk merchant account and assist in setting up a low-risk merchant account for your project.
+Contact us to get started immediately.